-Kilo the Pug started out as our foster dog from Homeward Bound Rescue in Ontario and is now part of our family.
+Kilo the Pug started out as our foster dog from Homeward Bound Rescue in Ontario and is now a much-loved part of our family.

 My blog does not make enough money to help every pet I’d like to yet, so I am always trying to think up easy, cost-efficient ways to support Rescues.

 - Shop – what could be more fun and practical.
 You shop and people donate food or dollars.
 Check out DogforDog, AdoptAShelter, PetSmart Charities, and various individual books or items you can buy for charity like Igor Pug’s Calendars for PugALug Pug Rescue here in Ontario.

 - Volunteer – do anything your local rescue needs including fostering, and taking great photos of rescues like our friends Sadie (Sarah Parker) and Trish of Pawesome Pet Photography and CCRT.
 Beautiful photos can really help a dog’s chance of getting adopted.